david97cz/David_Muller_Examples/C/README.md

-Just a test of writing code in C
+Just a basic example of a code in C